xorza/md2tgmdv2/README.md

 ## Status
 - Early, unstable, API may change without notice.
-- Some Markdown constructs are intentionally unsupported; images and tables are currently skipped instead of rendered.
+- Some Markdown constructs are intentionally limited; tables are skipped.
+Images are rendered as `[Image](url)` placeholders.

 ## What it does
 - Parses Markdown and emits Telegram-safe MarkdownV2, splitting messages to respect Telegram’s 4096 character limit.